supervisely-ecosystem/projections_service/README.md

 ## Overview

-🧩 This application is a core component of the **AI Search** feature in Supervisely and works in conjunction with the **Embeddings Generator** and **CLIP as Service** applications.
+🧩 This aplication is part of the **AI Search** feature in Supervisely.
+It is designed to be run automatically as a background microservice, so users do not need to run it manually.
+The service is automatically started when you access **Diverse** mode in the **AI Search** feature.

 **Projections Service** is a high-performance headless microservice that provides advanced dimensionality reduction, clustering, and diverse sampling capabilities for high-dimensional vector embeddings.
 The service enables efficient visualization and analysis of complex embedding spaces through state-of-the-art machine learning algorithms.

 The service operates as a background microservice and integrates seamlessly with the Supervisely ecosystem, providing RESTful API endpoints for creating 2D/3D projections, identifying clusters in embedding space, and selecting diverse representative samples from large datasets.

-> **Note**: This application is designed to be used in conjunction with the **Embeddings Generator** application, so you don't need to run it separately.
-It will be automatically started when you access the **AI Search** feature in Supervisely.

 ### Key Capabilities